Cognigy/Documentation/docs/insights/explorers/step.md

 To open the Step Explorer, use one of the following options:

 === "Via Cognigy.AI"
-    1. Open the Cognigy.AI interface.
-    2. In the left-side menu, select a Project.
+    1. In the left-side menu of the Cognigy.AI interface, select a Project.
-    3. Within the Agent interface, navigate to Insights using one of the following options:
+    2. Within the Project, navigate to Insights using one of the following options:
         - In the left-side **Project** menu, select **Insights**.
         - In the upper-right corner, click ![user menu](../../_assets/icons/user-menu.svg) **> Insights**.<br>
         The Cognigy Insights Overview dashboard will be displayed.
-    4. In the left-side menu, select **Step Explorer**.
+    3. In the left-side menu, select **Step Explorer**.

 === "Via Insights"
-    1. Open your Cognigy Insights interface.<br>
-    2. In the left-side menu, select **Step Explorer**.
+    1. In the left-side menu of the Insights interface, select **Step Explorer**.

 The Step Explorer interface will be displayed.
 Each column on the Step Explorer page represents a Node or Intent [annotated](#before-you-begin) in the Cognigy.AI Flow.